Home > Installation Support Centre

 Ground floor level

-Ideally, the laundry should be situated on the ground floor to facilitate easy machine access and to alleviate structure borne vibration which may damage the building.
+Ideally, the laundry should be situated on the ground floor to facilitate easy machine access and to alleviate structural borne vibration which may damage the building.

 External wall and ducting